Skream

-Oliver Dene Jones (born 1 June 1986), known professionally as Skream, is an English electronic music producer based in Croydon.
+Oliver Dene Jones (born 1 June 1986), known professionally as Skream, is an English electronic music producer based in Bromley.
 Skream has released records on several British record labels, such as Tempa, Tectonic, and Big Apple Records, and has performed throughout Europe, the US, Canada, Australia, and Japan, as well as the UK.
 Skream is known as an early and influential architect of the dubstep genre.

 Skream and longtime collaborators Artwork and Benga co-founded a music group called Magnetic Man.
 Their debut album, Magnetic Man was released in 2010.

 Since 2013 Skream has primarily focused on House music and Disco.

 Origins

 Jones was born in West Wickham, Bromley, London.
 As a teenager, he worked at Big Apple Records, a Croydon-based record store that was at the centre of the early dubstep scene; even prior to this, Jones had become acquainted with Hatcha, another dubstep pioneer, because Jones' brother worked on an adjacent floor in Big Apple Records.
 As a result of this encounter, Hatcha was the first DJ to play Skream dubplates.

 He began producing music at the age of 15, (using FruityLoops) and later claimed to have roughly 8,000 tracks in various stages of development.
 He reports that he was frequently truant when he was a teenager, and spent a considerable amount of time at Big Apple Records.
 On occasion he attended FWD, a club night that was first hosted at the Velvet Rooms but later moved to Plastic People in Shoreditch.